Zavy86/docker-course/sources/figlet-command/README.md

 # Figlet Command

-This repository contains our first Docker image example, which uses Alpine Linux as its base and installs Figlet with a command to display a message.
+This repository contains a Docker image example, which uses Alpine Linux as its base and installs Figlet with a command to display a message.